Portsmouth City Council is the Data Controller for the use of personal data in this privacy notice

 The legal basis for using workforce information for workforce planning purposes is:

 Article 6(1)(e) “processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller”.

-In addition, concerning any special category data, the conditions under GDPR – Article 9 are:
+In addition, concerning any special category data, the conditions under UK GDPR – Article 9 are: